ayaghini/ayaghini.github.io/about.markdown

 permalink: /about/
 ---

 This is my personal website.
-I have been really not good at documenting my explorations and this website will be my attempt to do so!
+I am not generally good at documenting my explorations and this website is to be my intention to do so!